diodesign/diosix/BUILDING.md

 cd diosix
 ```

-...and follow the instructions below to build and run it.

-### Building and running

-diosix is designed to detect the type of hardware it is running on when booted, and utilize it as needed,
-whether it's emulated hardware, such as with Qemu, or on real hardware, such as a SiFive board.
-All you need
-to do is build diosix for the correct CPU architecture.
-All the hardware needs to do is pass a device-tree
+By default, `riscv32imac-unknown-none-elf` is the default CPU architecture.
+To compile for a specific
-structure to the kernel.

-To compile the operating system for a specific CPU architecture, run Rust's `cargo` with the `--target` paramter
-defining the required CPU architecture, in the form:
+CPU architecture, run Rust's `cargo` with the `--target` paramter defining the required CPU architecture, in the form:

 `cargo build --release --target <CPU architecture>`